alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 since the full advantages are not realized until all changes _do_ reach production right after merging them.

+Why deploy everything?
+The benefits for the team are multiplied.

 During the last few years I have helped build a few continuous deployment systems.
 I drew my first inspiration from Allspaw and Robbins in their excellent [Web Operations](http://shop.oreilly.com/product/0636920000136.do),